awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.Delete.md

 1. In the ElastiCache console dashboard, choose the engine the cluster that you want to delete is running\.

-   A list of all clusters running the selected engine appears\.
+   A list of all clusters running that engine appears\.

 1. To choose the cluster to delete, choose the cluster's name from the list of clusters\.
 **Important**